OctopusDeploy/docs/docs/administration/upgrading/upgrading-from-octopus-2.6/migrating-data-from-octopus-2.6-to-3.x.md

 ![](/docs/images/3048787/3964996.png "width=500")

-### Migrating the built-in Octopus NuGet package repository {#MigratingdatafromOctopus2.6to3.x-PackageRepositoryMigratingthebuilt-inOctopusNuGetpackagerepository}
+### Migrating the Built-in Octopus NuGet Package Repository {#MigratingdatafromOctopus2.6to3.x-PackageRepositoryMigratingthebuilt-inOctopusNuGetpackagerepository}

 If you use the built-in [Octopus NuGet repository](/docs/packaging-applications/package-repositories/index.md) you will need to move the files from your 2.6 server to your 3.x server.
 The package files are not included as part of the backup.
-In a standard 2.6 install the files can be found under `C:\Octopus\OctopusServer\Repository\Packages` You will need to transfer them to the new server to `C:\Octopus\Packages`Once the files have been copied, you will need to restart the Octopus Server service to re-index the files - The index runs in the background, so if you have a lot of packages it could take a while (5-20 mins) to show in the UI or be usable for deployments.
+In a standard 2.6 install the files can be found under `C:\Octopus\OctopusServer\Repository\Packages` You will need to transfer them to the new server to `C:\Octopus\Packages` Once the files have been copied, you will need to restart the Octopus Server service to re-index the files - The index runs in the background, so if you have a lot of packages it could take a while (5-20 mins) to show in the UI or be usable for deployments.

-### Migrating historical data {#MigratingdatafromOctopus2.6to3.x-MaxAgeMigratinghistoricaldata}
+### Migrating Historical Data {#MigratingdatafromOctopus2.6to3.x-MaxAgeMigratinghistoricaldata}

 By default we migrate everything from your backup including all historical data.
 You can use the `maxage=` argument when executing the migrator to limit the number of days to keep.
 For example: `maxage=90` will keep 90 days of historical data ignoring anything older.